Opticon.Csp2Net

 | .NET Standard 2.0 | ✅ |

-The documentation of the API can be found here: API
+The full documentation of this package can be found here:

 Usage

-The following example demonstrates how to initialize the DLL, poll for devices, and retrieve barcode data.
+The following example demonstrates how to poll for devices, retrieve barcode data and manage device parameters.

 class Program